bloom-solutions/crypto-cold-store/README.md

 [![Build Status](https://travis-ci.org/ramontayag/crypto_cold_store-rails.svg?branch=master)](https://travis-ci.org/ramontayag/crypto_cold_store-rails)

 Crypto Cold Store is an open-source solution for cryptocurrency cold storage.
-It's job is simple:
+Its job is simple:

 - generate new addresses for every unique `code` passed to it
 - publish in `/deposits` channel of new deposits or updates to them (up to a certain amount of confirmations depending on the coin)